 Outside of work Glenn likes to spend as much time as he can with Lucy (his AP5 Valiant).

 Mike has been with Farra Machining for over 30 years.
-He did his Fitter and Turner Apprenticeship learning his trade in the workshop and eventually running the workshop before he took on the role as Fitting Foreman which involves full on site work.
+He did his Fitter and Turner Apprenticeship learning his trade in the workshop and eventually running the workshop before he took on the role as Fitting Supervisor which involves full on site work.

-Mike enjoys the satisfaction that comes with "fixing BIG stuff", the variation of jobs he runs all over NZ, the people he meets along the way and the everyday challenges.
+Mike enjoys the satisfaction that comes with "fixing BIG stuff", the variation of jobs he runs all over NZ, the people he meets along the way, and the everyday challenges.

 Mike's most enjoyable job is the Wind Farm at Horseshoe bend.
 From go to woe Mike refurbished, installed on site and now maintains the project.
 It was a great job!